3Top/word2vec-api/README.md

 word2vec-api
 ============

 Simple web service providing a word embedding API.
 The methods are based on Gensim Word2Vec implementation.
 Models are passed as parameters and must be in the Word2Vec text or binary format.
+Updated to run on Python 3.
 * Install Dependencies
 ```
-pip2 install -r requirements.txt
+pip install -r requirements.txt
 ```

 * Launching the service